isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 In the real world, I could ask questions to Bellabeat COO in order to clarify that they mean by "trends".
 Instead, since I cannot do that, I will have to rely on what I have at hands, that is the Fitbit dataset.

-## 2) Breaking down the 18 files into wider categories
+## 2) Breaking down the 18 files into categories

-Given that the Fitbit dataset contains 18 .csv files, I need to break them down in smaller categories to make them more manageable for cleaning and future analysis.
-Incidentally, I notice that the filenames comply with the following syntax:
+Given that the Fitbit dataset contains 18 .csv files, this number is not easily manageable to make sense of the data.
+I need to put the files into categories to make them more manageable for cleaning and future analysis.
+Incidentally, I notice that the filenames comply with the following syntax (CamelCase and underscores):

-`text_text_text.csv`
+`textTextText_text.csv`

 Example: `dailyIntensities_merged.csv` or `combined_minuteIntensitiesNarrow_merged.csv`